MarkerMetro/MarkerMetro.Unity.WinShared/README.md

 ## QA and Master configurations

-The Windows Solutions have QA and Master configurations.
+The Windows Solutions have QA and Master solution configurations.
 QA has been copied from Master to provide a production ready configuration that can support testing.

-At this point the difference are:
+At this point the differences are:

 - Store Integration - QA uses simulated IAP, Master will attempt to use real production store APIs.
 - Exception Logging - QA enables ability to crash test via Windows settings charm, but will be off by default.
 Master will hide this capability but ensure Exception Logging is on by default (if a key has been supplied)